cortical-io/Public/UI-Widgets/Fingerprint-Renderer-jQuery-Plugin/README.md

 ## Usage

 The plugin can be invoked on a target DIV element after selecting it with jQuery.
-The element will then be transformed into a fingerprint editor, with the configured options applied to it.
-The fingerprintSize option has no default value and must be set manually corresponding with the size of cortical.io Retina being used.
+The element will then be transformed into a fingerprint renderer, with the configured options applied to it.
+The `fingerprintSize` option has no default value and must be set manually corresponding with the size of cortical.io Retina being used.

 ```javascript
 var positions = ... // perform cortical.io API lookup to retrieve positions array